ultraq/thymeleafjs/README.md

  - **isomorphic**: enables the ability to run standard Thymeleaf processors with priority given to `thjs` processors of the same name.
- - **templateResolver**: a function supplied the template name which should then return a `Promise` resolving to the text of the template being requested.
+ - **templateResolver**: a function supplied the template name which should then return the text or a `Promise` that will resolve with the text of the template being requested.
 Required if you want to make use of template fragment processors like `th:insert`.

 ```javascript
 import {TemplateEngine} from 'thymeleaf';